Firefighting technology helps limit wildfire size, threat

 DENVER -- Teams responsible for fighting wildfires in Colorado are more effective today thanks to advances in technology.

 The State of Colorado has come a long way since the devastating Hayman Fire of 2002, according to emergency management personnel.

-The deadly wildfire-- about 100 miles southwest of Denver-- grew to become the state’s largest.
+The deadly wildfire -- about 100 miles southwest of Denver -- grew to become the state’s largest.
 Flames covered nearly 138,000 acres.

 Sixteen years later, firefighting breakthroughs are helping to ensure a fire that size stays in the Colorado history books.

 “Every time we have a fire … we go back and do after-action reviews,” said Micki Trost with Colorado Emergency Management. “[We work to learn] how can we get resources there quicker.”

 With fast-moving wildfires, time is everything.
 Specialized aircraft in Colorado helps put time on the side of firefighters.

 Two state-owned intelligence aircraft are equipped with technology that helps spot fires more quickly while monitoring size and movement.

 “They can deploy and fly those fires and provide real-time video,” Trost said.